Security at London Stansted Airport

 _

 Top tip You can use any type of clear, resealable plastic bag, such as a make-up bag, or a freezer bag.
-If you forget this, you pick up a clear plastic bag at the airport (limited to one per customer), but preparing your liquid bag before you arrive at the airport will help speed up the queue going through London Stansted Airport Security.
+If you forget this, you can pick up a clear plastic bag at the airport (limited to one per customer), but preparing your liquid bag before you arrive at the airport will help speed up the queue going through London Stansted Airport Security.

 You can bring some electrical items in your hand luggage, but any electrical item over the size of A5 (20cm x 20cm) should be removed from your bag and placed in your tray to be screened separately at Security.